adamstraube/adamstraube.github.io/_posts/2019-06-12-unit-testing-some-javascript-part-1.md

 ```

 The above code has a few obstacles for us in our quest.
 It is not versioned and is hard coded onto the page.
-Additionally the code is coupled via JQuery bindings to the page and the main logic is written into an anonymous function.
+Additionally the code is coupled via jQuery bindings to the page and the main logic is written into an anonymous function.

 ## Refactoring: